-Last Year This year

-Response Comment/Legal Basis Response Comment/Legal Basis

-(a) Creditors entitled to Yes Sections 90/58(2) and -Click to Select-

-vote on the reorganization 90/46 of the Bankruptcy

-plan are divided into Act prescribe that the

-classes according to their secured creditors are to be

-respective rights put into separate groups

-and are to be

-distinguished from

-unsecured creditors.
+Last Year This year Response Comment/Legal Basis Response Comment/Legal Basis (a) Creditors entitled to vote on the reorganization plan are divided into classes according to their respective rights Yes Sections 90/58(2) and 90/46 of the Bankruptcy Act prescribe that the secured creditors are to be put into separate groups and are to be distinguished from unsecured creditors.
 SECTION 90/42 bis.
-The

-classification of creditors

-to vote the reorganization

-plan under Section
+The classification of creditors to vote the reorganization plan under Section 90/42(3)(b) shall be done as follows: (1) Each secured creditor having a secured debt of not less than fifteen percent (15%) of the total indebtedness for which a claim for repayment may be filed in the business reorganization shall each be classed as a group, (2) secured creditors not classified under (1) shall be classed as a group, (3) unsecured creditors may be classified in several groups, -Click to Selectwhere unsecured creditors whose claims or interests are identical or similar in material aspects are in the same group, (4) creditors under Section 130 bis shall comprise one group.
+Section 90/96 and Section 90/101 of the Bankruptcy Act (No. 9) B.E.
+2559 (A.D.
+2016) for companies with a definite amount of debt of not less THB 3.000.000 but not up to THB 10.000.000 provide that creditors entitled to vote on the reorganization plan are divided into classes by taking into account the rights of creditors in the (b) Foob place of Voc same group.
+Click to Coloot (b) Each class of creditors votes separately Yes Section 90/46 of the Bankruptcy Act states that that resolution approving the plan must be a special resolution by the resolution approving the plan must be a special resolution by the creditors' meetings of each and every group of creditors.
+The Bankruptcy Act (No. 9) B.E.
+2559 (A.D.
+2016) does not establishes for companies with a definite amount of debt of not less THB 3.000.000 but not up to THB 10.000.000 that each class of creditors votes separately. -Click to Select- (c) Creditors of the same class receive the same treatment under the reorganization plan Yes Under section 90/42 ter SECTION 90/42 ter.
+The rights of the creditors within the same group must be performed equally among such creditors, except where a disadvantaged creditor in a group has given its written consent.
+Section 90/101 of the Bankruptcy Act (No. 9) B.E.
+2559 (A.D.
+2016) establishes for companies with a definite amount of debt of not less THB 3.000.000 but not up to THB 10.000.000, as an essential element for the approval of the reorganization plan, that creditors in the same group -Click to Select-

-90/42(3)(b) shall be done
+shall be treated equally,

-as follows: (1) Each

-secured creditor having a

-secured debt of not less

-than fifteen percent (15%)

-of the total indebtedness

-for which a claim for

-repayment may be filed in

-the business

-reorganization shall each

-be classed as a group, (2)

-secured creditors not

-classified under (1) shall

-be classed as a group, (3)

-unsecured creditors may

-be classified in several

-groups, where unsecured

-creditors whose claims or

-interests are identical or

-similar in material aspects

-are in the same group, (4)

-creditors under Section

-130 bis shall comprise one

-group.

-(b) Each class of creditors Yes Section 90/46 of the -Click to Select-

-votes separately Bankruptcy Act states that

-that resolution approving

-the plan must be a special

-resolution by the resolution

-approving the plan must

-be a special resolution by

-the creditors' meetings of

-each and every group of

-creditors.

-(c) Creditors of the same Yes Under section 90/42 ter -Click to Select-

-class receive the same SECTION 90/42 ter.

-treatment under the The rights of the

-reorganization plan creditors within the same

-group must be performed

-equally among such

-creditors, except where a
+unless otherwise a

-disadvantaged creditor in
+disadvantaged creditor

-a group has given its

-written consent.
+consents in writing thereto.